jpellman/wiki.libjpel.so/Hard-Soft-Links.md

 -   ln -s /path/to/source /path/to/target
 -   Soft links can be to a directory.
 -   Soft links create a new file that points to the source file.
 This new file (the target) has its own inode.
 Deleting a soft link will not delete the original file.
+-   You can convert symlinks that use absolute paths to symlinks using relative paths with the *symlinks -c* command.
+This can help when migrating symlinks across filesystems.

 Checking Links
 --------------